SAUSy-Lab/retro-gtfs/README.md

-# GTFSrealtime
+# nb-gtfs
-collects NextBus realtime transit data and processes it into a retroactive GTFS
+Collects NextBus realtime transit location data and processes it into a retroactive GTFS package.
+Currently applied to the Toronto Transit Commission.